 Claim your device¶

-IMPORTANT: It is assumed that the Raspberry Pi is connected to an internet-facing network via the Ethernet port.
+IMPORTANT: It is assumed that the Raspberry Pi is connected to an internet-facing local network.
 It is also assumed that your computer is in the same local network as your board.

 pvr finds a device on the local network it will present this metadata for you to claim it via the command quoted in the output.
 Just run that command as-is and your user should now own your device.